locbones/D2RLaunch-WPF/README.md

 # Adding D2RLaunch Support
 In order to fully support the various features of this launcher, some additional steps will be needed from you.<br>
-Some features will require your permission to use, additional files provided or mod download/community links to reference.<br>
+Some features will require your permission to use, additional files provided or mod download/community links.<br>
 As mentioned, no coding is needed for any of these customizations and the instructions are outlined below.<br>

 ## Step 1: Edit modinfo.json
-All of the D2RLaunch customizations are determined by this file, since it is included/required by your mod already.
+All of the D2RLaunch customizations are determined by this file, since it is included/required by your mod already.<br>
-With that said, please edit your modinfo.json file using the following template, being sure to respect the line counts.
+With that said, please edit your modinfo.json file using the following template, being sure to respect the line counts.<br>
-The launcher will compare the players file to the web file to determine mod version status (for updating) and control features/info accordingly.
+The launcher will compare the players file to the web file to determine mod version status and control features/info.<br>
-Change your enabled/disabled options as desired (Expect the Option Controls to be updated in future launcher releases)
+Change your enabled/disabled options as desired (Expect the Option Controls to be updated in future launcher releases)<br>
 ```
 {
     "name": "MyModName",